Android Tutorial: Writing your own Content provider

 Implement the getType() method

 Every content provider must return the content type for its supported URIs.
-The signature of the method takes an URI and returns a String.
-In the next code sample I show you the getType()-method of the sample application.
+The signature of the method takes a URI and returns a String.
+The next code sample shows the getType() method of the sample application.

 @Override